Poulpes/onboarding/README.md

 #### Calendar
 With your *@poulpe.co* you'll have access to:
 - everyone's calendar
-- the team calendar named the team Calendar (poulpe.co_8m31vtbdv5k9o20ck8r7m2emfg@group.calendar.google.com)
+- the team calendar (named the Team Calendar / poulpe.co_8m31vtbdv5k9o20ck8r7m2emfg@group.calendar.google.com)

+The principles:
+- Fill in your calendar !
+It'We'll use it to check availability when scheduling meetings

 #### Others: Slides, sheets